‘Swing Time’, Part One, Chapter 2

 SCENE #18 – INT – DINING ROOM, S.S.
 MAJESTY – DAY, EVENING

 Later in the dining room aboard the S.S.
 Majesty, jazz music is played by Paul Whiteman and his band.
-Dancers are on the dance floor dancing to the music.
-Seated at a table are Nyssa and Billy, who have a romantic dinner together.
+Dancers are on the dance floor, dancing to the music.
+Seated at a table are Nyssa and Billy, as they have a romantic dinner together.
 They watch Paul Whiteman and his band.

 BILLY